jdoleary/Spellmasons/docs/TasksCurrent.md

 Any time.
 The wall enemies and repicking all skills happen fairly often, the game reset and wrong level splash has only happened to us twice
 - Jacobzeba01 — Today at 3:04 AM
 Not sure if it was mentioned, but I found a bug in multiplayer where if you collect a potion and end your turn standing where the potion you collected was, you end up collecting the potion again next turn, that is what I have gathered at least, I will see if I can do it again to be sure.
 EDIT: seems to have only happened once, maybe a connection issue on my end, I'll keep an eye out
-- Madgod - Separate, if you select "reset tutorial"  from the menu, then start a game, the  open the menu and select 'disable tutorial' at a later point cause its annoying; every time you start a new round it will still dispay the tutorial information for monsters you 'havent see yet'.
-Not sure if thats technically a bug or not.
-Have a video for ref if wanted.
 - see Madgod's videos https://discord.com/channels/1032294536640200766/1084206357072314480/1084979969417027715
 - Sometimes, somehow people get sent back to the beginning of a run.
 STEAM general.catallion [has Spellmasons] 15 hours ago
 - STEAM: Moth [has Spellmasons] Mar 11 @ 7:33pm